ejparnell/intro-to-mongodb/README.md

 The following exercises will be done using the MongoDB shell, `mongosh`.
 Use the above instructions to connect to your Atlas Cloud MongoDB account.

-A database in MongoDB can hold one or more collections.
+A MongoDB database can hold one or more collections.
 If a database is not provided when entering the shell, your database will be `test` by default.

 ![Terminal shell on test database](./assets/test-database.png)

 Notice above how the shell says `test>`.
 This indicates that we are connected to the `test` database.
 This database is a catch-all for MongoDB interactions; if you want to test some collection/document ideas, here is the perfect place to do that before creating another database.

-In development, you want to make sure that you create a new database for each project.
+In development, you want to create a new database for each project.
 Remember that a database can contain many collections.
 We can write a script or type directly into the shell to create a database.
-For this lesson, we will be doing a mix of both.
+For this lesson, we will do a mix of both.

 First, let's create a new database called `starTrek`.
 Inside of your shell: